 Vaccination: All current employees are fully vaccinated against COVID-19, and all new hires will be required to be fully vaccinated as a condition of their employment.
 All employees are strongly encouraged to get their booster/third dose as soon as it becomes available to them.

-Masking: In accordance with provincial requirements, all employees wear hospital-provided disposable procedure masks at all times, regardless of cohort assignment.
+Masking: All employees wear either KN95 respirator masks or hospital-provided disposable procedure masks at all times.
 Employees must also wear approved eye protection (goggles or face shields) in public areas of the Glenrose (i.e. whenever not in the classroom), and are encouraged to wear eye protection when providing close care for a child (e.g. feeding, diapering, etc.).

 Cohorting: We continue to operate two separate cohorts — one for each classroom.
 Educators and children are assigned to one cohort or the other long-term.
 Cohort reassignments are kept to a minimum.